Somitraa/Generate-QR-Code/README.md

 Feel free to fork this repository and submit a pull request if you'd like to contribute.
 Please ensure that your code adheres to the existing style and adds functionality or fixes bugs.

----

-Feel free to adjust the content as needed, such as updating the repository name or adding any additional instructions!